jb5k/way_of_stock/InstallGlassFish.md

 The app server of choice is Payara/GlassFish.
 [Payara Server](http://www.payara.co.uk/) is a drop in replacement for GlassFish Server with the peace of mind of quarterly releases containing enhancements, bug fixes and patches to upstream GlassFish Server and dependent libraries including Tyrus, Eclipse Link, Jersey and others.
-The version of Payara we currently use is `4.1.152`.
+The version of Payara we currently use is `4.1.152 Patch 1 (Full Java EE)`.

-## Download IDEA
+## Download Payara

 The product can be downloaded from [http://www.payara.co.uk/previous_releases](http://www.payara.co.uk/previous_releases).

-This should be downloaded and unzipped into the directory `~/Application/payara-4.1.152`.
+This should be downloaded and unzipped into the directory `~/Applications/payara-4.1.152`.

+Create a symlink called `payara` to the longer directory name.

+    $ ln -s payara41 payara

 ## Configuring the shell path

 The only other action required is to add Payara's components to the path for the shell.
 The simplest way to do this is to append the following line to `~/.bashrc`.

-    export PATH=$PATH:~/Applications/payara-4.1.152/mq/bin:~/Applications/payara-4.1.152/glassfish/bin
+    export PATH=$PATH:~/Applications/payara/mq/bin:~/Applications/payara/glassfish/bin

 ## Configuring and Managing Domains